Frequently Asked Questions About Gen-AI

 May I use ChatGPT or other Gen-AI tools in my coursework?

-Presenting work produced by Gen-AI as one’s own or using Gen-AI for coursework in ways that are prohibited by the course instructor may be violations of the Honor Code.
+Presenting work produced by Gen-AI as one’s own or using Gen-AI for coursework in ways not permitted by the course instructor may be violations of the Honor Code.

 When do I need to acknowledge that I have used a Gen-AI tool in my coursework?